Migori County: Location

 Water bodies in the county include the Kuja and Migori rivers, and Lake Victoria.

 Economy

 The main economic activities include agriculture, fishing, manufacturing and mining.
-There is some small scale gold mining carried out in the county.
+There is some small scale gold mining carried out in the county such as in parts of Kehancha and Masaba areas.

 The county also sees some limited commercial activity, mainly small and micro-enterprises in the Jua Kali sector.
 These include auto mechanics, furniture works, tailoring, welding, trade and agriculture.

 Agricultural activity is carried out in areas such as Ngege, Oyani and Anjego.
-There is a National Cereals and Produce Board depot in Migori Town.
+There is a National Cereals and Produce Board depot in Kehancha and Migori Town.

+The county is part of the Lake Region Economic Bloc (LREB) established in 2018 to foster regional economic, industrial, social, and technological collaboration.